AbhinavMir/networking/ip_addr.md

 **Fields of a datagram**

 1. Version: The version of IP being used.
+4 is IPv4.
 2. Header Length: The length of the header in 32-bit words.
 3. Type of Service: The type of service requested for the datagram.
 4. Total Length: The total length of the datagram in bytes.
 5. Identification: A unique number that identifies the datagram.